the scarlett engagement ring

 Not only does the profile of your stone affect the style of the ring, but it also impacts how it functions in your day-to-day life.
 Naturally, a higher setting is much more likely to get caught on things, including your hair, gloves, etc., and that can be quite annoying if you’re someone who has an active lifestyle.
 Kids, pets and machinery can be risky when you rock a rock that protrudes a lot.
 Another thing to consider with high settings is that all those snags (if you aren’t careful) can bend your ring.
 While it’s unlikely to be bent noticeably, it’s still bad for the long-term health of the ring to continually get snagged.
 Taking it to a jeweler once or twice a year for an inspection and cleaning is going to be essential for those wearing higher settings — even those that are more secure, like a cathedral setting.

-On the other hand, low profile rings tend to be quite a bit more subtle, ensuring that they stay out of your way while you’re using your hands.
-If you have to wear gloves a lot or come into contact with hair, fibers or anything else that could get stuck in your ring, we’d recommend sticking to a lower profile.
+Looking for the best ring setting for an active lifestyle?
 You might also consider choosing the ring you prefer and then wearing a silicone ring while working, exercising or working with your hands.
-The nice thing about having a silicone ring is that you can choose any setting of engagement ring and wear the silicone ring for everyday life.
+The nice thing about having a silicone ring is that you can choose any setting of an engagement ring and wear the silicone ring for everyday life.
 No sweaters will get snagged on your silicone ring!

 Check Out Our Silicone Wedding Bands and Rings